Skip to content

-The Four Cs that Define Your Cloud Architecture
+The Four Cs That Define Your Cloud Architecture

 There’s little doubt that the public cloud is completely transforming the way businesses, large and small, work.
 Analysts project that 83% of all enterprise workloads will be run in the cloud by the end of this year and that cloud spend will grow by more than 12% annually, reaching $331.2B by 2022.